DevMountain/node-auth-afternoon/README.md

 ## Contributions

-If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.
+If you see a problem or a typo, please fork, make the necessary changes, and create a pull g so we can review your changes and merge them into the master repo and branch.

 ## Copyright